juleimisf/Pokemon-App-Android/README.md

 ## API Used

-This app utilizes the PokeAPI, a public API that provides information about Pokemon.
+This app utilizes the [PokeAPI](https://pokeapi.co/)
+, a public API that provides information about Pokemon.
 The API returns data in JSON format, which is parsed using Retrofit and displayed in the app.

 ## Screenshots